 - Make your point: If a few words can get to the heart of what you’re conveying, then you don’t need more.
 One detailed example is also often better than a long list of them.

 - Images: A picture can speak 1000 words, but please make sure they are your own or copyright free.
+We can provide images if need be, but personalising it with your own is much better.

-- Make It accessible: Use accessible language that even readers new to your topic can understand.
+- Make it accessible: Use accessible language that even readers new to your topic can understand.
 We can help modify content, title and pictures if needed.

-- Backing it Up: When you mention a statistic or a research study, (even “research states”) please add a link to that source.
+- Backing it up: When you mention a statistic or a research study, (even “research states”) please add a link to that source.
 These sources can range from news outlets to academic journals etc. This allows readers to learn more if they want to get deeper into the topic.

 - Make it interesting: Don’t just catalogue a series of events, add feeling and emotion to help readers understand what was happening and how you were reacting